arrayfire/arrayfire-fortran/README.md

     - `fortran_wrapper.cpp` The C++ part of the wrapper
     - `arrayfire.f90` The fortran part of the wrapper

-- `lib/` The location where the wrapper library is stored
+- `lib/` The location where the wrapper library and the fortran module are stored.

 - `examples`: contains a few examples demonstrating the usage